 Never use divorce lawyers to punish.

 3. Never use divorce courts to punish.

 Most people think court is the place where “justice is served”.
-This is why I went to law school!
+After all, this is why I went to law school!
 Bright-eyed and bushy-tailed, I wanted to RIGHT all the WRONGS, and put bad guys in prison and make bad guys PAY.

 The problem with divorce and court is that there isn’t necessarily a “bad guy” (gal).
-One of my favoriate family law judges (God rest his soul) said, “Hitler does not marry Mother Theresa”.
+One of my favorite family law judges (God rest his soul) said, “Hitler does not marry Mother Theresa”.
 It’s true!
 In divorce, there will NEVER be one bad guy and one good guy.
 Divorce is the falling out of a marriage.
 It takes two.
 Sure, someone may have been unfaithful.
 Someone may have failed as a spouse, a parent, whatever.
 But generally, in the law of relationships, it takes two to tango, and for the most part, it is not entirely someone’s fault.
 BOTH usually have contributed to the downfall.
 Or maybe the marriage was just wrong to begin with.